 As mentioned previously, if you have astigmatism, which is an irregular curvature to the front part of the eye called the cornea, it will distort distance and near vision requiring the use of glasses in addition to the lens implant.
 Thanks to new techniques, astigmatism can be corrected at the time of lens replacement surgery utilizing a technique to alter the curvature of the cornea with small incisions called Limbal Relaxing Incisions (LRI’s).
 Additionally, Toric implants are now available to treat a wide range of astigmatism.
 Patients choosing this lens replacement option will see well in the distance, usually without any glasses.
 They will still need magnifying glasses to see up close just like the monofocal lens implants.

-There are several manufactures of multifocal lens implants.
+There are several manufacturers of multifocal lens implants.
 Each lens has different attributes.
 We will help match you to the lens that will give you the best vision for your lifestyle needs.